mtynior/halloween_2018_watch_face/README.md

 ## License

-ColorizeSwift is released under the MIT license.
+Halloween Watch Face is released under the MIT license.
 See LICENSE for details.